 Weather and Crowds

 November until April is the most pleasant time with temps often above 20°C. Coldest months in winter from June to August.
 However, day temps are often mild around 15°C though expect in the night one digit temps.
 Most precipitation in winter but expect already more rain in May with its peak in July.
 Driest months are during summer from December to February/March.
-The best months for a bath are January until March with a sea temperature below 20°C. Best months for a vacation are December to February/March; the peak season.
+The best months for a bath are January until March with a sea temperature below 20°C. The best months for a vacation are December to February; the peak season.
 Weekends are more crowded due to local beach visitors.
-If you like to avoid crowds, November and April are a better choice.
+If you like to dodge the crowds, November and March/April are a better choice.

 When visiting the Pancake Rocks, you should not miss this walk to the gorgeous Truman Beach.
 It's overshaded by the Pancake Rocks but in our opinion a must.
 There are many photo ops. which are best late afternoon to evening when the sun is shining into the bay.
 Schedule an hour to 1 1/2 for the walk and the exploring.
 A waterfall occurs most of the time but not in the drier summer.
 The access to the beach is safe around low tide only.
 Tide times Westport